wesionio/docs/token/airdrop_by_invitation.rst

 .. _airdrop-by-invitation:

-Vokens Airdrop by invitation (Canceled)
+wesions Airdrop by invitation (Canceled)
 =======================================

 Planned amount:
-   50 Million Vokens
+   50 Million wesions

    Will be used in other forms of airdrops.

 ------

-Turn to learn about :ref:`voken_sale`.
+Turn to learn about :ref:`wesion_sale`.